nruffin95/Social-Network-API/README.md

   ## Installation

-  ### The Following necessary dependencies must be installed to run this application: Node, Jest, Inquirer.
+  ### The Following necessary dependencies must be installed to run this application: Express, MongoDb, Mongoose.

   ## Usage